ajammil/Udacity-Nanodegree-Final-Project/README.md

 # Capstone Project

 This project is a docker container, hosted on a kubernetes cluster along with Jenkins and a Jenkins pipeline that builds, pushes to docker hub.
+Then it trigers an update to the kubernetes cluster using "kubectl set" command.
 I used an AWS EKS cluster to host my kubernetes with an EC2 worker node.
 ## Requirements
   - Kubernetes cluster

 # How to run!